 Think of the post-acute transition as the last chapter of a book.
 It’s the finale that makes or breaks the entire enterprise.
 Stick the landing and it’s a masterpiece.
 Fail, and the final impression the reader has is one of disappointment.

-The handoff to a new facility is YOUR final impression on the patient, and the one that will be the most lasting.
-You need to make sure the transition is as smooth as it can possibly be.
+The handoff to a new facility is your final impression on the patient, and the one that will be the most lasting.
+You need to make sure the transition is as smooth as possible.

 Cherie raises the example of Disneyland.